ArkadiuszUrbanek/FilmwebCloneAlternativeVersion/README.md

 # GIFs
 > [!WARNING]
-> Warning: The speed of GIF animations may not correspond to the actual speed of the application.
+> The speed of GIF animations may not correspond to the actual speed of the application.

 ![logging_into_account](https://github.com/user-attachments/assets/05d94535-0c15-4baf-aa4e-3f316244f65e)
 ![signing_up](https://github.com/user-attachments/assets/ca34fd48-4b8c-4f11-94b0-a872b458cb51)